justincc/CyberSentinelWebInterface/README.md

 # EventRecorderWebInterface #

-Very basic Example webpage to show grid actitivy as recorded by the OpenSimulator EventRecordingModule [EVENT RECORDER].
+Very basic example webpage to show grid activity as recorded by the OpenSimulator EventRecordingModule [EVENT RECORDER].

 This assumes that you are using the MySQL recorder.